 How Local Economic Factors Impact Stuart, Florida Home Values

 How do you predict the value of a neighborhood?
-While no one can say for sure how home values in a neighborhood will rise or decline over time, there are big-picture economic factors that you can look for to help get handle on where they may be going.
+While no one can say for sure how home values in a neighborhood will rise or decline over time, there are big-picture economic factors that you can look for to help get a handle on where they may be going.

 1. Major regional employers.
 If a community depends upon one or two large companies for a high percentage of local employment, you can bet that as the company fares, so will the neighborhoods.
 While "company towns" are hardly the norm these days, don't overlook the possibility.

 3. Major construction.
 Is that a new school they're building, or is it a supermax prison?
 Did they clear that land for a new shopping center, or is it a new loop for the interstate?
 Certain types of construction can improve home values while others can hurt.
-Getting in touch with the local planning commission as well as the local newspaper's business section (or website) can help illuminate what's behind those bulldozers and cement mixers.
+Getting in touch with the local planning commission and the local newspaper's business section (or website) can help illuminate what's behind those bulldozers and cement mixers.

 4. Rental density.
-People who own the homes they live in tend to take better care of them.
+People who own the homes they live in intend to take better care of them.
 Also, it's preferable to have long-term neighbors versus high-turnover tenants.
 Absentee landlords or seasonally rented properties can also be a drag on a neighborhood.
 Get a feel for the rental density and the direction it's heading.
 Rental density matters.

 5. Environmental conditions.
 One industrial accident that poisons a water supply is enough to annihilate home values.
 How susceptible is the region to extreme weather?
 Don't rule out environmental liabilities or benefits.